 An AC Nielson survey in April 2008 showed that still water had a 9.9% market share of non-alcoholic ready-to-drink products, with mineral waters having a further 2.2% share.
 Bottled water was one of the fastest growing beverages over the previous six years with average growth of 10% per annum.
 More

 The United Nations declared 2008 the International Year of the Potato, to focus world attention on the role that the potato can play in providing food security.
 According to the Australian Bureau of Statistics, there are, on average, about 190,000 square kilometres of potatoes under crop every year worldwide.
 The potato remains Australia’s favourite vegetable, consumed mainly as chips.
 More

 Launched by three partners in the USA in 2006, Urbanspoon provided an online forum for peer-reviewing of restaurants.
 The service expanded to Australia in 2008 and is still the leading referral site for the industry.
 Urbanspoon and its competitors put restaurant rating in the hands of customers, rather than professional reviewers.
 More

 By 2008, approximately 13 million credit cards and 28 million debit cards were on issue in Australia.
 Visa said the Debit Card was the fastest growing consumer product ever released by their company.
-By 2005, Debit Cards were used an average of 166 times per user annually.
+By 2005, Debit Cards were used an average of 166 times per user annually and in 2006 “tap and go” technology arrived.
 Shopping with plastic had become a way of life.
+More

 The occasion prompted a feature wherein several of the Good Living writers over the years reflected on changes over the past 25 years.
 David Dale went so far as to list the various food fads from 1982 (raspberry vinegar) to 2007 (organic everything).
 Not all readers agreed with his chronology, but most of us remember these culinary milestones, including sticky date pudding, pork belly and scallops, mushroom risotto and caesar salad.